Therapy Tailored to What You Need—And What You Want

 Trusting your judgment

 These are the things that all of us strive for, and many of us have difficulty doing.
-Self-compassion can help you work toward a life that includes all these things.
+Self-compassion can help you build a life that includes all these things.

 What Does Self-Compassionate Therapy Look Like?

 One of the first steps in self-compassionate therapy is to create self-compassionate goals.
-Doing so involves being honest with oneself about what is attainable, how much motivation is available to work toward the goal, and what barriers stand in the way of achieving the goal.
+Doing so involves being honest with yourself about what is attainable, how much motivation you have to work toward the goal, and what barriers stand in the way of achieving the goal.